wencharmwang/RSS3-Wiki/src/guide/rss3-sdk-for-javascript.md

 -   Initialize with mnemonic
 -   Initialize with private key

-If you just want to get the information and don't need to commit it, then the easiest way to initialize it is by creating a temporary account (the first way), i.e. just pass the `endpoint` parameter.
+If we just want to get the information and don't need to commit it, then the easiest way to initialize it is by creating a temporary account (the first way), i.e. just pass the `endpoint` parameter.
 Don't worry, no file will actually be changed without calling the `file.sync()` method to commit the file.

-If you need to make changes to a file, such as changing the avatar or posting a new item, then for security reasons, unless there is a specific need, you should initialize with external signature method provided by a hot or cold wallet (the second way).
+If we need to make changes to a file, such as changing the avatar or posting a new item, then for security reasons, unless there is a specific need, we should initialize with external signature method provided by a hot or cold wallet (the second way).

 And `agentSign` is a kind of agent signature, refer to the `agent_id` and `agent_signature` fields in [RSS3 protocol](https://github.com/NaturalSelectionLabs/RSS3) for more information.
 Once the user has initialized the SDK with an external signature, an agent signature is generated to sign subsequent changes.
 The agent information is stored in a suitable and secure place through the `agentStorage` parameter, the default location is the cookies.